MelSumner/domain-tracker/README.md

 # domain-tracker
 Tracking domains I own and their intended use.

-If you are a developer from [Vets Who Code](https://twitter.com/VetsWhoCode) and want to turn one of these ideas into reality, please file an issue that includes a way for me to contact you.
+Note: If you are a developer from [Vets Who Code](https://twitter.com/VetsWhoCode) and want to turn one of these ideas into reality, please file an issue that includes a way for me to contact you.

 ## Projects todo